The Disability and Pregnancy Study

 The RESPCCT study is an online survey for anyone in Canada who has experienced pregnancy and/or birth in the last 10 years.
 The survey captures information about respect, exceptional care, and kindness as well as stories of disrespect, discrimination, and/or mistreatment during care.
 In some ways, the RESPCCT Study serves as a comprehensive follow-up to the 2006 Public Health Agency of Canada/Statistics Canada Canadian Maternity Experiences Survey (MES), aiming to capture the experiences of diverse populations, including those who report experiencing barriers to equitable perinatal care (not included in the MES, e.g., trans people, people with disabilities, etc.).
 Information gathered from the survey will be used to improve childbearing care for all types of communities.

 Status: Data collection is now closed.
 Data cleaning and analysis are now underway.

 Funding: Canadian Institutes of Health Research (Project Grant)

 Birth Includes Us: Understanding Queer and Trans Families Experiences of Pregnancy Care

-Overview: The Birth Includes Us study is an extension of the RESPCCT study focused on the pregnancy care experiences of LGBTQ2S+ people in Canada and the United States.
+Overview: The Birth Includes Us study is an extension of the RESPCCT study focused on the pregnancy and birth-related care experiences of LGBTQ2S+ people in Canada and the United States.